SSL/TLS Server Certificate Not Trusted | Vulnissimo

 print('Certificate is valid.')

-Note: These scripts are for educational purposes only.
-Always ensure you have permission before scanning or testing websites you don't own or operate.
+Note: This script is for educational purposes only.
+Always ensure you have permission before scanning or testing websites you don’t own or operate.